geoffrich/thatconf-slides-2023/slides.md

 # waiting for the parent data

 <!--
+[ this is cuttable is pressed for time. can briefly explain in final part if needed ]

+though sometimes you can't fully run in parallel and you have a page that needs data from a parent load function

-though sometimes you need the parent data - you can use await parent
+you can use `await parent`

 you want to be careful, because when you do this the rest of your load function will stop executing in parallel